samsze0/store/README.md

 **Comparision with [Zustand](https://github.com/pmndrs/zustand)**:

-- Safer.
-States are runtime immutable as they are freezed with `Object.freeze`.
 - Support any state types.
 Zustand assumes state is an object.
 - Addition of `DeriveStore` which creates a store that derives its state from any number of other stores.
 - Middlewares are implemented using JS proxy.